 Work with client parents

 Whilst the children engage in therapy, their parents/ carers have to stay onsite and can engage in a 'parenting the traumatised child' course with a cup of tea/ coffee and a relaxing time of chatting with other parents about the challenges and joys of parenting.
 This is led by a team of experienced and trained facilitators.

-Our team of creative therapists work with children over an average of 20-36 week sessions in a safe environment where they feel cared for and valued.
+Our team of creative therapists work with children over an average of 25-36 weeks in sessions in a safe environment where they feel cared for and valued.
 For some children, their traumatic experiences cause them to need to come to the centres each week for several years while they process and work through their experiences.

 We assess the needs of the children using SDQ’s (strengths and difficulties questionnaires) when they are first referred, and then on regular intervals using them as an assessment tool alongside an interview with the parent/carer.
 We also use other trauma assessments as appropriate

 We are available to offer support to the teachers of our clients and are often invited to offer strategies for the classroom to reduce disruptive behaviour and trauma symptoms.